IvanHalen86/Stepper_motor_Matlab_Arduino/README.md

 # Stepper_motor_Matlab_Arduino
-In order to use these codes yiu have first to download the Matlab Arduino communication in my previous repository.
+In order to use these codes you have first to download the Matlab Arduino communication in my previous repository.

-This is the video that explains the first step you have to do in order to make Matlab to communicate with Arduino.
+This is the video that explains the first steps you have to do in order to make Matlab to communicate with Arduino.
 In the link below the video you will find the link for the codes

 https://www.youtube.com/watch?v=kr21ypVgb1M&t=198s